saltstack/salt/doc/ref/cli/salt.rst

 .. option:: --async

-    Instead of waiting for the job to run on minions only print the jod id of the started execution and complete.
+    Instead of waiting for the job to run on minions only print the job id of the started execution and complete.

 .. option:: --state-output=STATE_OUTPUT